Skip to main content

-One of the main benefits of running a hybrid event (i.e. making it accessible to online attendees) is that you can have a global audience and an unlimited amount of attendees, without having to incur additional costs.
-However, this is only possible if you successfully promote your online or hybrid event.
+One of the main benefits of running a hybrid event is that you can have a global audience and an unlimited amount of attendees, without adding any extra costs.
+But there’s a catch: this potential only becomes reality if you promote your hybrid event successfully.
+After all, nobody will attend if they don’t know it’s happening!

 Search Engine Optimisation